 Be Careful on Compatibility

-Users are free to chose to purchase accessories on the open market or from us.
-However, some types of connectors (for example 200 pin LFH and 96-way micro D) have various types available which are not always mechanically compatible.
+You can choose to purchase accessories on the open market or from us.
+However, some types of connectors (for example, 200 pin LFH and 96-way micro D) have various models available that are not always mechanically compatible.
 Some of the connectors/accessories we use (such as DIN 160 pin) may have been modified in some way to fit the restrictions imposed by the PXI format on the front panel space.

-Normal and density and a half D Type connectors are usually trouble free as long as the correct type of connector is purchased.
+Standard and density and a half D Type connectors are usually trouble-free as long as the correct type of connector is purchased.

 If in doubt, contact your local Pickering sales office for advice.
-We always guarantee that parts we provide as accessories will be compatible.
+We always guarantee that the parts we provide as accessories will be compatible.

 Choosing the Right Accessory

 We can supply a number of different types of connection solutions:

 - Connectors.
 Simple mating connectors that can provide a method for integrators to wire to a part that mates with the front panel connector of the selected device.
 These are ideal for systems where low purchase cost is required, and labor is available to undertake the wiring operation.
-Some connectors are provided with back shells to protect the connecting wires, and can provide back shells with different exit directions.
+Some connectors are provided with backshells to protect the connecting wires and can give backshells with different exit directions.
 The direction of the exits can make wiring easier to manage by guiding the cable bundles in the direction required for the connection to the test system.
 It can also influence the clearance distance needed between the front panel of the switching system and any doors that might be used in a rack to protect the test system.
 We can also provide prototyping PCB mating connectors to add to your system development.